 3. How to Unclog a Sink the Easy Way

-Of course you should try the baking soda method first — but if you don’t want to deal with the sometimes disgusting task of snaking out the drain, give us a call at Flinn’s Rooter Service.
-We have all the equipment needed, so you save yourself the effort and expense of heading the hardware store to buy plumbing tools, and we’re always ready to help.
+Of course, you should try the baking soda method first — but if you don’t want to deal with the sometimes disgusting task of snaking out the drain, contact Flinn’s Rooter Service.
+We have all the necessary expertise and equipment needed to unclog your drain, so you save yourself the effort and expense of heading to the hardware store to buy plumbing tools, and we’re always ready to help.
 We’ll have your drain clog gone in no time.